Hypertelorism: Definition, Classifying, Causes, & Treatment

 Definition of Hypertelorism

 Hypertelorism is an increase in the interorbital distance as measured between the dacryons.
-It results in true lateralization of the orbit where the inner canthal distance (ICD), the outer canthal distance (OCD) and interpupillary distance (IPD) are all increased.
+It results in true lateralization of the orbit where the inner canthal distance (ICD), the outer canthal distance (OCD), and interpupillary distance (IPD) are all increased.

 It is a congenital condition caused by overexpansion of ethmoid sinuses.
+See image below for further clarification.

 Definition of Hypertelorism